 A mind-expanding tour of the world without leaving your paintbox.
 Every colour has a story, and here are some of the most alluring, alarming, and thought-provoking.
 Very hard painting the hallway magnolia after this inspiring primer

 Charming - FINANCIAL TIMES

 From pink boys' clothes to blue warpaint; why orange spells danger and other colourful tales - DAILY TELEGRAPH

 Inspiring, compelling and beautifully designed . . . this will appeal to anyone - LADY

 Well-researched and engaging - House & Garden

-Kassia St Clair studied the history of women's dress and the masquerade during the eighteenth-century at Bristol and Oxford.
-She has since written about design and culture for the Economist, House & Garden, Quartz and 1843, and has had a column about colour in Elle Decoration since 2013.
+Kassia St Clair studied the history of women's dress and the masquerade during the eighteenth century at Bristol and Oxford.
+She has since written about design and culture for the Economist, House & Garden, TLS, Quartz and New Statesman, and has had a column about colour in Elle Decoration since 2013.
+Her first book The Secret Lives of Colour was a top-ten bestseller, a Radio 4 Book of the Week and has been translated into over a dozen languages; her second, The Golden Thread, was a Sunday Times Book of the Year and was shortlisted for the Somerset Maugham Award.
 She lives in London.